 Can Dogs Eat Ice Cream?
 The Essential Guide for Your Pet

-We’ve all thrown a bit of steak or a morsel of chicken to our dog from the dinner table at one point or another, and this is absolutely fine in moderation, but what about when it’s time for dessert?
-Hopefully, by now you’ll be profoundly aware that chocolate is toxic to dogs, but is vanilla ice cream bad for dogs in the same way?
-Or any other flavor, for that matter?
+Many of us have thrown something from our plate to our dog from the dinner table at one point or another, and this is mostly fine in moderation, but what about when it’s time for dessert?
+Hopefully, by now you’ll be profoundly aware that chocolate is toxic to dogs, but is ice cream bad for dogs in the same way?
+Can dogs eat some flavors of ice cream - but not others?

 The temptation to share your favourite after-dinner treat with your pet can be pretty enticing, but without first understanding the science, you could be playing with fire (even with something as cold as ice cream!).
 We’ve put together this guide to explain the dangers and science of leaving some ice cream for dogs at the bottom of the carton, along with offering some alternatives and giving some guidance on what to do in case they eat it.